 Negative aspects of social media: A victim of emotional abuse on social media writes:

 “Cutting contact with toxic people will transform your life.
 At first, it feels miserable.
 Like you’re going cold turkey from an addiction but as time goes on, you come to discover that each passing day brings unexpected new blessings.
 You begin to develop self-respect, boundaries, and true friendships.
 Instead of running around absorbing & forgiving everything, you spend time with people who don’t not behave in a way that requires constant explaining to begin with.
 This freedom allows your spirit to thrive.
 Someday, you will look back and wonder how you even tolerated interacting with such unhealthy people.
 Your new self begins to feel protective of your old self, and that’s a pretty neat place to be!”

 How true!
-No matter how ugly one’s Internet behavior is, ridiculously, the reason of negativity on social media is often emotions or truth.
+No matter how ugly one’s Internet behaviour is, ridiculously, the reason of negativity on social media is often emotions or truth.
 One of the best advice is – STOP EATING EMOTIONAL POISON.
-Read or stay in contact with those with healthy Internet behavior and who have a good idea of it.
+Read or stay in contact with those with healthy Internet behaviour and who have a good idea of it.
 No matter how much they are putting/participating in their communities.
-Read only emotionally healthy stuffs.
+Read only emotionally healthy stuff.

-Similarly, a little concern about what to express and what not to, makes it a better experience.
+Similarly, a little concern about what to express and what not to makes it a better experience.
 Truth is what exists/happens including numerous things you won’t like to share on social media.
-It’s a matter of privacy and one’s priorities which has nothing to do with good or bad as people do share their painful or bad experience too.
-Everything what you are trying to hide is a truth.
+It’s a matter of privacy and one’s priorities which have nothing to do with good or bad as people do share their painful or bad experience too.
+Everything that you are trying to hide is a truth.
 But that’s not the only truth.
 Why you want to hide it, why one wants to reveal it, is also a truth.
 It’s more a responsibility rather than just a truth.